Creating a new NHS England: NHS Digital and NHS England have now merged. Health Education England will join us in April 2023. Learn more.

 - Support – “We need to support each other to take action”

-The Midlands Inclusivity and Diversity Award Scheme, or ‘MIDAS’, recognises new and excellent ways of working by staff, managers, and leaders across the region, to make the Midlands an inclusive place to work for all our NHS people.
+The Midlands Inclusivity and Diversity Award Scheme, or ‘MIDAS’, recognises innovative ways of working by staff, managers, and leaders across the region, to make the Midlands an inclusive place for all.
+The scheme is specifically designed to identify and spread the good work that is happening here in the Midlands across our health and social care sector.

 This plan does not just support staff from an ethnic diverse background.
 By making the Midland region fairer it will support other protected groups in the Equality Act 2010 which includes people of different ages, disabled people, people who are changing their gender, pregnant women and mothers, people who believe in a religion or have no religion, people attracted to the same sex or the opposite sex.